StellarFw/stellar-framework.com/src/guide/websocket.md

 ### Reconnect

-The `reconnect` event occurs when the connection between the server and the client are temporarily interrupted.
+The `reconnect` event occurs when the connection between the server and the client is temporarily interrupted.

 ```javascript
 client.on('reconnect', () => { })
 ```

-> Note: the connection details can be changed.
+> Note: the connection details can be changed when a reconnect occurs.

 ### Reconnecting

-The `reconnecting` event occurs when the client try reconnect with the server.
+The `reconnecting` event occurs when the client tries to reconnect with the server.

 ```javascript
 client.on('reconnecting', () => { })